stephenrkell/liballocs/README.md

 Unix-like operating systems (currently GNU/Linux) with a rich run-time reflective model.

-If you want to try it, here's how to run a simple demo:
+If you want to try it, here's how to run a simple demo in a container:

     $ git clone https://github.com/stephenrkell/liballocs.git
     $ docker build -t liballocs_built liballocs/buildtest/debian-stretch